 If you would like to know more you can contact Duncan on 020 7439 9259, email [email protected] or contact Optimal Monitoring on 01494435106.

-Optimal Monitoring will also running a demo of EMMA, the world’s first AI Energy Manager, at Energy Live EXPO 2019 on the 5th of November at the QEII Centre in Westminster.
+Optimal Monitoring will also be running a demo of EMMA, the world’s first AI Energy Manager, at Energy Live EXPO 2019 on the 5th of November at the QEII Centre in Westminster.
 You can put EMMA through its paces by letting EMMA study your building’s energy usage. suggest recommendations and afterwards you will receive one to one feed back on the day.

 If you are interested, get in touch with [email protected]